Skip to main content

 Introduction requirements

-• isn’t listed on the Inventory with conditions of introduction or use that will be contravened.
+• your chemical isn’t listed on the Inventory with conditions of introduction or use that will be contravened

 We’ll accept a signed and dated declaration that these checks took place.

-• If you’re introducing greater than 10kg but not more than 250kg of your chemical in a registration year – records to prove one of the following.
+• If you’re introducing more than 10 kg but not more than 250 kg of your chemical in a registration year – records to prove either A or B:

-Note: If you are not able to prove the following, or you had not determined this at the time of introducing your chemical, the total volume you can introduce in a registration year can’t exceed 10kg.
+Note: If you are not able to prove the following, or you had not determined this at the time of introducing your chemical, the total volume you can introduce in a registration year must not be more than 10kg.

-• it doesn’t consist of particles in an unbound state or as an aggregate or agglomerate, where at least 50% (by number size distribution) of the particles have at least one external dimension in the nanoscale.
+2. It doesn’t consist of solid particles in an unbound state or as an aggregate or agglomerate, where at least 50% (by number size distribution) of the particles have at least one external dimension in the nanoscale.
 The information we’ll accept depends on the particle size range of the solid or dispersion:

 • a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 110)

-• If it’s greater than 200nm and less than or equal to 1µm in all dimensions, we’ll accept:
+• Greater than 200 nm and less than or equal to 1000 nm in all dimensions – we’ll accept:

-• a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 110).
-This can be used to measure particle size and distribution to support that a chemical is not at the nanoscale for particles and fibres with sizes above 250 nm.
+• a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 110 or 125).

 • If the chemical is in a dispersion, the spectroscopy- and microscopy-based methods such as scanning electron microscopy (SEM) and transmission electron microscopy (TEM) are more appropriate.